Cathedral of the Assumption (Louisville, Kentucky): Pipe organ and gallery

-Above the entrance are the choir loft and the magnificent pipe organ built by Steiner-Reck, Inc., of Louisville in 1983.
+The pipe organ was built by Steiner-Reck, Inc., of Louisville in 1983.
 The organ features three manuals and forty-three ranks.
 Fanfare trumpets were added in 1994, along with both 32-foot ranks, full MIDI capability, and a Gothic casework of hand-carved mahogany.

 The center section of the loft railing is original, featuring small pointed arches with a reproduction of the design on the side sections.

-The ambo

-The Ambo, or pulpit, incorporates gray marble and red granite.
-Here the scriptures are proclaimed, the responsorial psalm is sung, and the homilist addresses the congregation.
+The gallery was originally divided into two sections, one for children, the other for enslaved people.

+Community assistance